foerstner-lab/READemption/docs/source/subcommands.rst

     --lack_bin LACK_BIN, -L LACK_BIN
                           Lack's binary path (default 'lack.x').
     --fastq, -q           Input reads are in FASTQ not FASTA format.
+    --min_phred_score MIN_PHRED_SCORE, -Q MIN_PHRED_SCORE
+                          Minimal Phred score.
+Works only if read are given in FASTQ format.
+As soon as a based drop below this value it and all the nucleotides downstream of it will be trimmed off.
+    --adapter ADAPTER, -A ADAPTER
+                          Adapter sequence.
+If it is found in a read it and all the nucleotides downstream will be trimmed off.
     --check_for_existing_files, -f
                           Check for existing files (e.g. from a interrupted previous run) and do not overwrite them if they exits.